redhat-openstack/website/README.md

 PLEASE NOTE: There is no requirement to run your own copy, the following is just a reference for those who may wish to do so.

-To get started, you need to have Ruby and Ruby Gems installed, as well as "bundler".
+To get started, you need to have Ruby and Ruby's Gems installed, as well as "bundler".

 ## Initial setup
-Clone this repository and run the `setup.sh` script located in the checked out repository directory.
+Clone this repository and run the `setup.sh` script located in the checked-out repository directory.

 The script will initialize and update the git submodules, install system dependencies, and run a `bundle install`.